-(1) Our Priorities (Please double click on the check box ☑)
+(1) Our Priorities (Please double click on the check box $\square$ )

-1 5 1

-Our communities are more cohesive and inclusive

-People are better skilled, trained and ready for learning and employment t \square

-Our communities are safer

-Vulnerable people and families are supported

-Substance misuse and its effects are reduced

-The area has a positive image and attracts people and businesses
+The area has a positive image and attracts people and businessesIOur communities are more cohesive and inclusiveIPeople are better skilled, trained and ready for learning and employmentIOur communities are saferIVulnerable people and families are supportedISubstance misuse and its effects are reducedI

-Health is improving and health inequalities are reducing The environment is protected and enhanced for all The Council is effective, efficient and recognised for excellence ✓
+Health is improving and health inequalities are reducing The environment is protected and enhanced for all The Council is effective, efficient and recognised for excellence

-(2) Council Polic ies (Please detail)
+(2) Council Policies (Please detail)

-9.0 Equalities Imp pact
+9.0 Equalities Impact

 9.1 Have you undertaken the required equalities impact assessment to ensure that no groups are adversely affected by the recommendations?
 Yes □ No ☑

 10.0 Legality

-10.1 nfirmed that in adopting the recommenuncil is acting within its legal powers. ndations contained in this Yes ✓
+10.1 It has been confirmed that in adopting the recommendations contained in this report, the Council is acting within its legal powers.
+Yes ☑

 11.0 Appendices

-11.1 Appendix 1 - Independent Auditor's Report and ISA 580 and Letter of Representation

-11.2 Appendix 2 - 0 Clackmannanshire Council 2019/20 Ar nnual Audit Report
+- 11.1 Appendix 1 Independent Auditor's Report and ISA 580 and Letter of Representation - 11.2 Appendix 2 Clackmannanshire Council 2019/20 Annual Audit Report

 12.0 Background Papers

 12.1 Have you used other documents to compile your report?
-(All documents must be kept available by the author for public inspection for four years from the date of meeting at which the report is considered) Yes ✓ (please list the documents below) No □
+(All documents must be kept available by the author for public inspection for four years from the date of meeting at which the report is considered)

+Yes 🗹 (please list the documents below) No 🗌

-A 41 d Audited Financial Statements 2019/20
+Council Draft and Audited Financial Statements 2019/20

+Author(s)
-Author r(s) DESIGNATION TEL NO / EXTENSION

-Lindsay Sim Chief Financial Officer 2022
+NAME DESIGNATION TEL NO / EXTENSION Lindsay Sim Chief Financial Officer 2022

-Approv ved by
+Approved by

 NAME DESIGNATION SIGNATURE

 Lindsay Sim Chief Finance Officer

 Stuart Crickmar Strategic Director, Partnership & Performance